hashicorp/terraform-provider-azurerm/website/docs/r/hpc_cache_nfs_target.html.markdown

 * `cache_name` - (Required) The name HPC Cache, which the HPC Cache NFS Target will be added to.
 Changing this forces a new resource to be created.

-* `host_name` - (Required) The IP address or fully qulified domain name (FQDN) of the HPC Cache NFS target.
+* `target_host_name` - (Required) The IP address or fully qualified domain name (FQDN) of the HPC Cache NFS target.
 Changing this forces a new resource to be created.

 * `usage_model` - (Required) The type of usage of the HPC Cache NFS Target.